Media Mining Memory – Nigeria

 Corpus, metadata, and cartographic views

-Start here if you want to understand the underlying dataset and how it has been structured for mapping and analysis.
+Start here to understand the dataset and how it has been structured for mapping and analysis.

 Interactive mining map

-Navigate a Leaflet/Folium-based map linking articles to Nigerian localities, mine sites, states, and transnational references.
+Navigate a map linking articles to Nigerian localities, mine sites, states, and transnational references.

 Timelines & Topics